robin1004/front-end-capstone/README.md

 Using React.js developed front end implementation for a minimalistic single page ecommerce web app.

-Gives the user the ability to select different styles, view related products, and check reviews and ratings for the selected product.
+Gives the user the ability to select different styles, view related products, questions and answers, and check reviews and ratings for the selected product.

 ### Overview